marios-zindilis/zindilis.com/blog/2015/11/07/regex-in-python-markdown2-pt1.md

 text = re.sub("\r\n|\r", "\n", text)
 ```

-Its use is fairly obvious, it changes all single carriage returns (`\r`) and
+Its use is fairly obvious: it changes all single carriage returns (`\r`) and
 all carriage returns followed by a newline (`\r\n`) to single newlines (`\n`).
 The same effect can be achieved in Python with two `str.replace()` statements
 and in fact that would be much faster.
-For example:
+The following example uses `timeit`,
+which comes with the IPython shell:

 ```python
 %timeit 'Apples\r\nOranges\r\nKiwis\rGrapes\r'.replace('\r\n', '\n')